megan0529/CS149/pa3/README.txt

 binary tree is log P. All this stages are done one after another, so the resulting time for the algorithm is the sum of 3 stages or: O(q + n/P + logP)

+[Extra credit]
+We implemented the first extra credit to output top 20 matches